devicuyy/devicuyy/README.md

 My name is Devika Tristha Phylicia.
 Currently, I am a Global MBA student at Tunghai University.
 I have an interest in Finance and Accounting field and recently I more into Data Analytics things.
 I am curious how the profesionals in this field work their job.

 Talk about hobby, I love doing sports.
 I also like kind of outside activitie like hiking.
-Sometimes I also did a food photography too and if you guys have an interest in my portofolio please take a look on my Instagram (@Mr.Zima)
+Sometimes I also did a food photography too and if you guys have an interest in my portfolio please take a look on my Instagram (@Mr.Zima)

 ![拉麵](image/拉麵.jpg)
 ![拉麵2](image/拉麵2.jpg)